marp-dev/marp-dev/README.md

 Hi, I am Miguel.
 This is my Git*** Profile.

-Here you can find about my previous works and the projects I am involved.
+Here you can find about my skill tests results, previous works and the projects I am involved.

-**!
-Please keep in mind this is just a set of projects that do not represent the my whole career as I have signed a lot of NDAs.
-There are things I can not show and others I should ask permission for.**

 > **For more information about me please check my [website](https://marp.rocks/)**.